FinalVossler/Root-Front-Host/README.md

 - Add the nothing to show in the orders' page when the user has no orders
 - Add the order history page with their statuses (workflow)
 - Write an integration test for the getUserOrders endpoint
+- Write an integration test for the getOrderAssociatedEntities endpoint
 - Add order number field in the order model
 - Then backend (getOrderTotal) needs to take only one currency into consideration when picking the price value for each product.
 If the languages for the prices are inconsistent, then throw an error during the price calculation
 - Write an integration test for the "isPaymentSuccessful" endpoint in orders